albertortells/backend-archetype/README.md

 5) (OPTIONAL) **spring.data.rest.basePath**: This is the base url for your api.
 This comes after the serverName:Port.
     - The url for this api starts localhost:8090/**spring.data.rest.basePath**/... so, if you want change it, you can change it in application.properties and it will change in whole project.

+After did this steps, execute a `mvn install` or `mvn build` lifecycle and start the server using a spring configuration.